DSoftTechnology/ADS-FDA-Pool3/README.md

 *Prototype URL: http://dsoft-ads.azurewebsites.net
 *Staging URL: http://staging-dsoft-ads.azurewebsites.net

-The DSoft Technology prototype and submission meets all the evidence criteria listed in the Design Pool and Development Pool and Attachment C includes all 13 labor categories from the Full Stack Pool categories.
+The DSoft Technology ADS Pool 3 prototype and submission meets all the evidence criteria listed in the Design Pool 1 and Development Pool 2 and Attachment C includes all 13 labor categories from the Full Stack Pool categories.

 ##Approach (TBD words)